Imprint of the LinkedIn article by Suresh Anubolu!

 Backward march of economic growth indicators

-As the global economy is moving towards a major slowdown or recession, there would be a negative impact on growth Indicators like GDP, Stock markets and Forex Reserves; leading to evaporation of VC funding sources and financing options for companies.
+As the global economy is moving towards a major slowdown or recession, there would be a negative impact on growth Indicators like GDP, Stock markets, and Forex Reserves; leading to the evaporation of VC funding sources and financing options for companies.
 This would necessitate the companies to revisit their strategies/reduce their FY-21 goals and budgets.

 Huge deficits in government budgets

-Huge deficits witnessed in government budgets across the world due to COVID-19 control measures followed by infusing money to improve economy and, providing support to the poor and unemployed people, to avoid social unrest.
+Huge deficits witnessed in government budgets across the world due to COVID-19 control measures followed by infusing money to improve the economy and, providing support to the poor and unemployed people, to avoid social unrest.

 Unemployment touching newer highs with layoff announcements

-Increased localization efforts by government and organisations
+Increased localization efforts by government and organizations

-Evolution of new societal and organisational norms
+Evolution of new societal and organizational norms

 Evolution of new norms to adhere to social distancing & hygiene ecosystem.
-Some of them could include greeting norms, group ethos, travel guidelines, virtual working practices and so on.
+Some of them could include greeting norms, group ethos, travel guidelines, virtual working practices, and so on.

-High thrust to automation, AI and digital technologies
+High thrust to automation, AI, and digital technologies

-High thrust to Automation, AI and Digital technologies by organizations, to avoid human presence in running their continuous production operations and also to bring about efficiencies.
+High thrust to Automation, AI, and Digital technologies by organizations, to avoid human presence in running their continuous production operations and also to bring about efficiencies.

-While each HR Practitioner might have his/her own approach in handling the above situation, I came out with the following interventions encapsulated under the acronym “R.I.P.P.L.E”, which can be of help in bringing back organizations to a productive stage.
+While each HR Practitioner might have his/her own approach to handling the above situation, I came out with the following interventions encapsulated under the acronym “R.I.P.P.L.E”, which can be of help in bringing back organizations to a productive stage.

-Intervention 1: “R”estart the operations with appropriate confidence building measures
+Intervention 1: “R”estart the operations with appropriate confidence-building measures

 - Enhance transportation facilities as public transport will be seen as a high-risk option by employees.